ckoerber/covid-19-analysis/README.md

 ## Conclusion

-1. Social distancing measures are essential to describe the data.
-To fit social distancing model parameters, one has to "see a bend" in the data (this defines a necessary condition for fitting).
-2. Fitting daily new admissions makes it possible to consistently predict admissions in a 1-2 week window.
+1. Fitting daily new admissions of the NYC data makes it possible to consistently predict admissions in a 1-2 week window.
 If social measures do not change, the prediction window might be extended.
+2. Social distancing measures are essential to describe the data.
+To reliably fit social distancing model parameters, one has to "see a bend" in admissions.
+3. Delay in hospitalizations (SIR vs. SIHR)...

-## Room for improvements
+## Details

-#### Parameter and data distributions are approximated by uncorrelated normal distributions

-While in the limit of large numbers this approximation will improve, it is known that a few parameter distributions do not follow normal distribution.
-Propagating experimental parameter distributions might increase accuracy; likely, this would require a MCMC implementation of the fit.

-## Data
+### Data

 Notebooks in this repo make use of the  [NYC Department of Health and Mental Hygiene (DOHMH) repo data](https://github.com/nychealth/coronavirus-data).
 In particular the `case-hosp-death.csv` is used.

-## Models
+### Models

 This repository implements the regular SIR model and 3 variations.
 * Standard SIR